jeremymarc/jeremymarc.github.com/_posts/2014-08-18-rails-searchkick-and-actastaggableon.md

 To make it works, you have to extend the Tagging class (inside the ActsAsTaggableOne module) by adding an after_save method.

 Solution:
-Monkey patch Tagging class like this (I have created a config/initializers/act_as_taggable.rb initializer file)
+Monkey patch Tagging class like this (I have created a config/initializers/act_as_taggable.rb initializer file).

 {% highlight ruby %}
 module ActsAsTaggableOn